Transforming Regulation and Supervision

 • Harnessing innovation in how we work through developing our data and tools (including supervisory technology)

-• Anticipating and supporting innovation in financial services and
+• Anticipating and supporting innovation in financial services

 • Preparing for new EU anti-money laundering requirements and the establishment of the new EU agency AMLA.

-Delivery in this work can already be seen in a number of improvements we have made over the last two years.
+Delivery of this work can already be seen in a number of improvements we have made over the last two years, including the tools we are developing for our supervisors, and enhancements to our technology portals for industry.

 Our transformation is also evident in the step change we have made in our communications with industry and our wider stakeholders – including increasing transparency and the clarity of our expectations.